 To recap, sensory bin play is meaningful to young children and provides opportunities for open-ended play.

-Open-Ended Exploration with a Sensory Bin
+Benefits of Open-Ended Exploration with a Snow Sensory Bin

 A sensory bin is not about keeping kids busy.
 Instead, sensory bins provide opportunities for children to be successful, regardless of their language or cognitive abilities.